poetic-labs/jwt-mongo-sms/README.md

 # jwt-mongo-sms

-If you were wondering how to implement Node authentication with JSON web tokens, Mongo DB, Twilio SMS, and (optionally) GraphQL, you're in the right place!
+If you're wondering how to implement authentication with JSON web tokens, Mongo DB, Twilio SMS, and (optionally) GraphQL, you're in the right place!

 ## Installation

 ```
 npm install jwt-mongo-sms
 ```

 or

 ```
 yarn add jwt-mongo-sms
 ```